lpurificacao/Zoom_chat_headers_remover/README.md

 ${\large{\textsf{\textcolor{#0A1589}{Suggestion}}}}$

-Get to the repository [Python_setup](https://github.com/lpurificacao/python_setup) and copy that script.
+Go the repository [Python_setup](https://github.com/lpurificacao/python_setup) and download this script.

-It creates the virtual environment and installs the emoji module for you.
+It will the virtual environment and installs the emoji module for you.

-You can then copy the `zoom_chat_headers_remover.py` and run it from there.
+You can then download the `zoom_chat_headers_remover.py` and run it from the folder you previously created.